One Way Passage: Production

 Wilson Mizner and Joseph Jackson are credited as screenwriters.
-Critic Ken Hanke gave credit to Garnett's role in honing the final screenplay: “The comedy content — involving unscrupulous but lovable con artists — has all the earmarks of being the work of noted cynic and part-time con artist Mizner.”
+Critic Ken Hanke gave credit to director Garnett's role in honing the final screenplay: "The comedy content – involving unscrupulous but lovable con artists – has all the earmarks of being the work of noted cynic and part-time con artist Mizner."

+Warner Bros. chartered the steamship Calawaii, along with a skeleton crew, for six days of intensive filming in May 1932.
+The ship was filmed at her dock, and at sea off the coast of Los Angeles.

 Reception

 Mordaunt Hall wrote in The New York Times, "In its uncouth, brusque and implausible fashion, 'One Way Passage' ... offers quite a satisfactory entertainment. ...
 Tay Garnett's direction is clever.
 He keeps the story on the move with its levity and dashes of far-fetched romance."

-Leonard Maltin gives the film 3 1/2 out of 4 stars, high praise for a “tender shipboard romance of fugitive Powell and fatally ill Francis, splendidly acted, with good support by MacMahon and McHugh“.
+Leonard Maltin gives the film 3 1/2 out of 4 stars, high praise for a "tender shipboard romance of fugitive Powell and fatally ill Francis, splendidly acted, with good support by MacMahon and McHugh".